Org Babel API

 argument runs

 a block in a separate shell.
-Another example is the :var NAME=ASSIGN
+Another example is the :var NAME=VALUE

 argument which passes data between blocks such that NAME